 Committee reports, government documents and reports of the Auditor-General may be presented to the President when the Senate is not sitting (see standing orders 38 and 166).
 Upon receipt by the President these documents are deemed to have been presented to the Senate.
 This power may be exercised by the President or, in the absence of the President, by the Deputy President or any one of the Temporary Chairmen of Committees.

 Documents which the President would ordinarily present to the Senate may be certified by the President when the Senate is not sitting.
 Upon this certification these documents are also deemed to have been presented to the Senate.
 Only the President may exercise this power.

-Documents presented out of sitting are tabled in the Senate on the next sitting day.
+Documents presented out of sitting are listed in the Senate Journals, and may be debated on the next sitting day.
 A summary of procedures for the presentation of documents when the Senate is not sitting is available to assist you.